pyside/pyside2-setup/doc/typesystemvariables.rst

   bounded to the Python wrapper method which receives the custom code.

+**%PYTHONTYPEOBJECT**

+  Replaced by the Python type object for the context in which it is inserted: method or class modification.

 **%RETURN_TYPE**

   Replaced by the type returned by a function or method.